 How do I change Repayment Plans?

 Enrolling in your desired plan can be as easy a phone call to your student loan servicer, though enrollment in an income-driven repayment plan will require a little more work.

 Signing up for an Income-Driven Repayment plan will require completing an Income-Driven Plan Request with the Department of Education.
-The form takes just a few minutes to fill out and most borrowers are able to have the IRS send their most recent tax return information directly to the Department of Education, making the process fast and simple.
-Other borrowers may have to manually submit recent paystubs if they are not using a tax return.
+The form takes just a few minutes to fill out, and most borrowers can have the IRS send their most recent tax return information directly to the Department of Education, making the process fast and straightforward.
+Other borrowers may have to manually submit recent pay stubs if they are not using a tax return.

-IDR requests can take well over a month to be processed, so borrowers should not expect instant results on their request.
+IDR requests can take well over a month to be processed, so borrowers should not expect instant results on their application.

 Is Deferment or a Forbearance on Option?

-Borrowers who are struggling to repay their federal loans can opt to sign up for a deferment or a forbearance, but generally speaking a deferment or a forbearance is a bad strategy.
+Borrowers who are struggling to repay their federal loans can opt to sign up for a deferment or forbearance, but generally speaking, a deferment or forbearance is a lousy strategy.

 In short, a forbearance or a deferment is a short-term solution to a long-term problem.
-They may be helpful in some limited circumstances, but most borrowers would be better served by putting a plan in place to eliminate their debt rather than just delaying payments.
+These tools may be helpful in some limited circumstances, but most borrowers are better off by putting a plan in place to eliminate their debt rather than just delaying payments.

 Refinancing with a Private Lender